Eng-Ahmed-Hussien/SE_Assignment-2/README.md

 # ADVANCED SOFTWARE ENGINEERING

 ## Assignment No. 2

 **Software Implementation and Coding Standards**
 *(From my understanding of the fourth lecture)*

 ### Submitted To

 - Assoc.
 Prof. Ahmed Moustafa Elmahalawy
 - Dr. Mervat

 ### Submitted By

 - **Name:** Ahmed Hussien El-Sayed Abd El Hamid
 - **Academic ID:** 15210408

 ---

-# Creative Full-Stack Flask App with SE Guidelines
+## Full-Stack Flask App with SE Guidelines

-This repository contains a creative full‑stack application built with Flask and SQLite.
+This repository contains a full‑stack application built with Flask and SQLite.
 The project demonstrates key software engineering best practices and coding standards:

 - **Naming Conventions:**
   - camelCase for variables and methods